Civic Holiday in Canada: Workforce Rules & Celebration in 2026

 Is Civic Holiday a Statutory Holiday in Canada?

-Federal employees outside Quebec receive the holiday regardless of their province, whereas provincial employees’ entitlements depend entirely on their place of work.
+Federal employees outside Quebec and Yukon receive the holiday regardless of their province.
+However, provincial employees’ entitlements depend entirely on their place of work.

 Federal Employee Entitlements

-However, Alberta, Manitoba, Ontario, Nova Scotia, Prince Edward Island, or Newfoundland and Labrador leave decisions to individual employers, who may offer it as an employee benefit or skip it entirely.
+However, Alberta, Manitoba, Ontario, Nova Scotia, Prince Edward Island leave decisions to individual employers, who may offer it as an employee benefit or skip it entirely.

 What Are Employer Responsibilities for the Civic Holiday?